pgEdge/pgedge-docs/docs/enterprise/debian/installing.md

 !!! info

     Installing Debian packages with pgEdge Enterprise Postgres (e.g., pgedge-postgresql-18 or related components) will remove any previously installed community Postgres packages (versions 12–18).
-This is expected behavior (Debian packages are intended to replace an existing installation).
+This behavior is consistent with community Postgres packages.
 If you wish to keep your existing Postgres installation, install pgEdge Enterprise Postgres in a separate environment (such as a container or virtual machine).

 To review a list of packages available from the `pgedge` repository, use the command: